russell-t/netlist-parser/README.md

 # How to use

 Simply run dc.m.
 Change the circuit configuration in the netlist.txt file, but beware there is currently **NO** error checking of the netlist, so make sure the format, nodes, and values are correct.

+The output variable 'dc_values' contains the node voltages of the circuit starting from node 1, followed by the source current Is as the last entry.